Griddle VS Grill – Which Should You Get?

 Freestanding griddles

-Most freestanding griddles are gas-powered, with multiple burners mounted underneath the steel cooking surface.
+Most freestanding griddles use propane tanks, with multiple burners mounted underneath the steel cooking surface.

-Depending on the model you choose, you can also expect casters for more effortless movement, easy-clean grease traps, and folding side tables to help you with your cooking preparation.
+Depending on the model you choose, you can also get casters for moving it around, easy-clean grease traps, and folding side tables to help you with your cooking preparation.

 Tabletop griddles